ceramicnetwork/peerlist/README.md

 It is recommended that you use a websocket multiaddress with SSL.
 Make sure that the appropriate port is open (`4003` in the example above), then replace `127.0.0.1` with your external IP address.
 You may also choose to configure your multiaddress with a DNS name (see [multiaddress docs](https://github.com/multiformats/multiaddr)).

+You can view the multiaddress in the config file that IPFS creates.
+By default, it will be located in a directory call IPFS.
+The multiaddress includes the PeerID at the end.
 If you run an IPFS node external to the Ceramic daemon, you will see a similar log output on startup and you can simply get the multiaddress from there.

+When a pull request is submitted, it triggers a connectivity test to make sure your node is successfully connected to the network.
+If this fails, the 3Box Labs team will reach out to you to triage the issue.
+Make sure there are no firewalls blocking your instance and that your port is properly exposed.
+It may also take some time for your node to be added to the Ceramic Anchor Service (CAS).

 ## Why peerlist?